score-json/json/TSF/README.md

 The releases of the documented version are identified by tags on ``main``.
 Moreover, the branch protection rules for ``main`` are set as described in the description of the forking process in ``TSF/README.md`` (WIP).

+Note that there is **no automatic information** on the existence of a new release in the original ``nlohmann/json``; instead the possibility to update is detected **manually**.
+Note further that, due to the currently relatively limited use of nlohmann/json within S-CORE, there appears currently no inherent need to keep the version up to date.

 ## Update process of the original nlohmann/json

 The releases of ``nlohmann/json`` are collected on the `Release site <https://github.com/nlohmann/json/releases>` of the repository ``nlohmann/json``.